-Additionally, Texas Lottery Commission and lottery operator personnel continue to resolve issues at the store level for more satisfactory results.
-Beginning in FY 2004, the Texas Lottery started a series of meetings called the Retailer Links.
+Reported retailer satisfaction continued to be high, registering at 93 percent for the first half of FY 2008.
+Texas Lottery Commission and lottery operator personnel continue to resolve issues at the store level for more satisfactory results.
+In addition, Texas Lottery staff participates in a series of meetings called the Retailer Links.
 These meetings bring top-selling retailers within each of the sales districts to meet with Commission staff who travel to each of those districts.
 Retailers view these meetings as a positive means of furthering communication between the Texas Lottery Commission, the lottery operator, and lottery retailers.